wp-plugins/sz-google/readme.txt

 * `Widget google groups embed`

 **Google Groups Shortcodes:** The shortcode made ​​available to allow the insertion of the components of google groups in a post or on a page in wordpress.
-Each has shortocode of customization parameters that can be specified in the code itself, to know all the parameters available to read the official documentation.
+Each has shortcode of customization parameters that can be specified in the code itself, to know all the parameters available to read the official documentation.

 * `[sz-ggroups] ........: google translate widget`

+**Google Groups Functions:** The functions unlike the other components can be used for programming in PHP and allow customization of themes and decide the placements details that do not perform a predefined standard.

+* `szgoogle_get_groups_code()`

+**Google Hangouts:** In this plugin are available google hangouts widgets that can be directly inserted on the sidebar of your website.
+All the configuration parameters can be found on the widget itself after you dragged to the sidebar that interests you.

+* `Widget hangouts with starter button`

+**Google Hangouts Shortcodes:** The shortcode made ​​available to allow the insertion of the components of google hangouts in a post or on a page in wordpress.
+Each has shortcode of customization parameters that can be specified in the code itself, to know all the parameters available to read the official documentation.

+* `[sz-hangouts-start] .: google hangouts starter button`

 **Google Groups Functions:** The functions unlike the other components can be used for programming in PHP and allow customization of themes and decide the placements details that do not perform a predefined standard.